sunpech/sunpech.github.io/_drafts/2016-03-29-batman-v-superman-dawn-of-justice-review.md

 [Ben Affleck](http://www.imdb.com/name/nm0000255/)'s Batman was one of the best parts of the film.
 It's as if they lifted the Dark Knight straight out of [Frank Miller](http://www.imdb.com/name/nm0588340/)'s work.
 The action sequences, Batman's altered voice and detective skills, and the costume designs all exceeded my expectations.
 The interactions between Affleck and [Jeremy Irons](http://www.imdb.com/name/nm0000460/) may be the most accurate depiction of the Batman/Alfred relationship on the big screen to date.
 It seems as though too much of the film focused on Batman's origin, which slowed the tempo of the film.
 Some editing might have been helpful as there was so much imagery that didn't really push the story of both Batman and Superman being orphans.

 This movie really shows how Batman is the captain of the upcoming Justice League movie.
 He may not be the strongest or the fastest, but he's the smartest and knows the tactics of winning and is able to take on opponents more powerful than he is.
+And I'm fine with a Batman that uses guns or kills his enemies.

 ![Ben Affleck](/public/images/blog/ben-affleck.jpg)